BOGERA-GIF/edu-app/README.md

 # edu-app
-This will help me learn Next js , Tailwind css and Typescript
+This application  will help me learn Next js , Tailwind css and Typescript